-The Superintendent or the Superintendent's designee shall establish a schedule of fees representing a reasonable cost of reproduction for copies of a student's files or records for the parents or quardians of such student.
-A parent, quardian or students who request copies of files or records shall be responsible for the cost of copies reproduced in accordance with such fee schedule.
+The Superintendent or the Superintendent's designee shall establish a schedule of fees representing a reasonable cost of reproduction for copies of a student's files or records for the parents or guardians of such student.
+A parent, guardian or students who request copies of files or records shall be responsible for the cost of copies reproduced in accordance with such fee schedule.
 The imposition of a fee shall not be used to prevent parents of students from exercising their right to inspect and review the students' files or records and no fee shall be charged to search for or retrieve any student's files or records.
 The fee schedule shall permit one copy of the requested records be provided for or on behalf of the student without charge and shall allow duplicate copies to be provided without charge to the extent required by federal or state laws or regulations.
 The district shall also provide duplicates of records for other school districts or post-secondary institutions a student plans to attend at no charge.

-8. Participation in Before-and-After-School or Pre-Kindergarten Services
+8. Participation in Before-and-After-School or Pre-Kindergarten Services except to the extent such services are required to be provided without cost.

-Students are responsible for fees required for participation in before-and-after-school or pre-kindergarten services offered by the District, except to the extent such services are required to be provided without cost.
+Students are responsible for fees required for participation in before-and-after-school or pre-kindergarten services offered by the District,